-Increasing the extent to which disabled pupils can access the school curriculum
+Increasing the extent to which disabled pupils (and those with a learning difference) can access the school curriculum

 Transition points, differentiation and self-regulation.

 With the support of the High Incidence Needs Team (HINT), NHS Speech and Language Team and the Be You Team, we have accessed valuable support to ensure that staff are equipped to facilitate sensory processing techniques, have autism awareness and offer Speech and Language interventions to help children regulate and access the curriculum.